apekshadhage/Documentation_FORAWS/as400_gateway_for_aws_user_guide.md

 Data queues are native IBM i objects designed primarily for inter-process communications.
 They are lightweight persistent queues that support processing by a key, FIFO or LIFO.
 The majority of integration use cases can be implemented with the pair of request and response Data Queues.
 Source system places a message to request data queue and waits for acknowledgement message on response data queue.
 The target system receives and processes a message from the request data queue then places the acknowledgement to the response data queue.

-The AS400Gateway for AWS provides the REST API to read or write the messages into Data Queue on demand, or continuously listen for new Data Queue messages and forward to AWS SQS / SNS in near real time.
+The AS400Gateway for AWS provides the REST API to read or write the messages into Data Queue on demand, or continuously listen for new Data Queue messages and forward to AWS SNS in near real time.

 # IBM i Prerequisites